MRT Line 3 (Metro Manila): Early planning

 In 1973, the Overseas Technical Cooperation Agency (OTCA; predecessor of the Japan International Cooperation Agency) presented a plan to construct five subway lines in Metro Manila.
-The study was known as the Urban Transport Study in the Manila Metropolitan Area.
+The study was known as the Urban Transport Study in the Manila Metropolitan Area (UTSMMA).
 One of the five lines, Line 3, was planned as a 24.3 km line along Epifanio de los Santos Avenue (EDSA), the region's busiest road corridor.
 The plan would have resolved the traffic problems of Metro Manila and would have taken 15 years to complete.

 Another study by JICA was presented in 1976 which included the five lines proposed in 1973.
 The study recommended heavy rail due to the rising population.

 During the construction of the first line of the Manila Light Rail Transit System in the early 1980s, Electrowatt Engineering Services of Zürich designed a comprehensive plan for metro service in Metro Manila.
 The plan—still used as the basis for planning new metro lines—consisted of a 150 km network of rapid transit lines spanning all major corridors within 20 years.
-The study integrated the previous 1973 OTCA study, the 1976 JICA study, and the 1977 Freeman Fox and Associates study, which was used as the basis for the LRT Line 1.
+The study integrated the previous 1973 OTCA study, the 1976 JICA study, and the 1977 Freeman Fox and Associates study codename MMETROPLAN (Metro Manila Transport, Land Use and Development Planning Project), which was used as the basis for the LRT Line 1.